2019/20 Part-time Postgraduate course

 In this section

-Others have used the course as a valuable springboard to gain a thorough understanding of business and management principles before starting up their own business or gaining promotion in their current employment.
+Others have used the programme as a valuable springboard to gain a thorough understanding of business and management principles before starting up their own business.

 Work placement / study abroad